Ehud אֵהוּד

 - Judges 3:23

-"Then Ehud went out onto the porch, and shut the doors of the upper room on him, and locked them."
+"Then Ehud went out through the porch, closing and locking the doors of the upper room behind him."

 1 Chronicles 1 verse